griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/13_adding_personality_colors.md

 ## Next Steps

-In the next stage: [Quick Feedback](14_making_it_quick.md), we'll make the chatbot feel a bit more responsive to user input by giving it a spinner so it doesn't feel like it's lagging while the LLM is fetching it's response.
+In the next section: [Quick Feedback](14_making_it_quick.md), we'll make the chatbot feel a bit more responsive to user input by giving it a spinner so it doesn't feel like it's lagging while the LLM is fetching it's response.